Creating a SaaS without a login: a cheat code?

 'Balloons'

-I’ve launched 2 successful web products (and several unsuccessful ones) that did not have a login.
-The product that I’m currently working on (keepthescore.com) has over 50k pageviews per day, monthly revenue of 2000 USD and has been online for 4 years – and I’ve only just added a user login.
+I’ve launched 2 successful web products (and many unsuccessful ones) that did not have a login.
+The product that I’m currently working on (keepthescore.com) has monthly revenue of 2000 USD and has been online for 4 years – and I’ve only just added a user login.

 So what are the advantages of launching without a login?